mariezz/visualize-nn-learning/README.md

 - **accompanying documents** (pdf files): they introduce the notebooks, help you undestand the implementation, describe insightful experiments, and explain the results;
 - **visualization code** (python file): produces more advanced visualizations (animated versions of the visualizations in the notebooks);
 - **videos** that are accelerated recordings of the output of the visualization code;
-- a file "basic_neural_network_help_functions.py" that contains functions that are used by the notebooks and the visualization code.
+- a file "basic_neural_network_help_functions.py" that contains functions that are used by the notebooks and the visualization code;
+- a file "requirements.txt" that contains a list of the required python packages.

 The files whose names start with "1" belong to the first experiment, which introduces a basic neural network and analyzes its learning process.
 I suggest the following order:
 - Read `1A_introduction_basic_neural_network.pdf` together with the first part of the notebook `1_basic_neural_network.ipynb`.